A new product.

-A picture is worth a thousand word, so imagine how many words you can get credit for by simply promoting some interesting images about your new product on Pinterest.
-Your promoted pins can include pictures of the product, infographics and tips or hacks for using the new product that others will hopefully “pin” to their own boards.
+A picture is worth a thousand words, so imagine how many words you can get credit for by simply promoting some interesting images about your new product on Pinterest.
+Your promoted pins can include pictures of the product, infographics, and tips or hacks for using the new product that others will hopefully “pin” to their boards.

 Want to build a big buzz?
 Find someone to blog about our product, preferably several someones.
-Offering a sample, demo or beta version of your product to bloggers to review honestly prior to the big release can build quite a bit of buzz.
+Offering a sample, demo, or beta version of your product to bloggers to review honestly before the big release can build quite a bit of buzz.
 Just be sure you’re ready for honest feedback if you’re sending out early versions of the product.

 Create a Special Event

 Release your product with a bigger buzz by creating an event as buzzworthy as your new product.
 This might be a release or launch party.
 It could be a special promotion or a big razzle dazzle at a trade show.
 Time your big event to have a built-in audience and you’ll generate that much more enthusiasm.